You can take steps to prevent heart failure. The sooner you start, the better your chances of preventing or delaying the condition.

 - If you smoke, make an effort to quit.
 Talk with your doctor about programs and products that can help you quit smoking.
 Also, try to avoid secondhand smoke.

-- If you're overweight or obese, try to lose weight.
+- Maintain a healthy weight.
 Work with your health care team to create a reasonable weight-loss plan.

 For People Who Are at High Risk for Heart Failure